liuyuhangbuaa/Stability-Analysis/README.md

-# Stability-analysis
+# Stability Analysis
-Stability analysis of translational loop.
+Stability analysis of the translational loop.

 ${\lambda _M}\left(  * \right)$ and ${\lambda _m}\left(  * \right)$ represent the maximum and minimum eigenvalues of a matrix, respectively.